-1 Digital technology and online components are developmentally appropriate for the course and align with the scope and approach to science knowledge and skills progression.
-Yes and align with the scope and approach to science knowledge and skills progression.
-2 Materials provide teacher guidance for the use of embedded technology to support and Yes 2 enhance student learning.
-2 Materials are available to parents and caregivers to support student engagement with Yes 3 digital technology and online components.
+1 Digital technology and online components are developmentally appropriate for the course Yes - and align with the scope and approach to science knowledge and skills progression. n Materials provide teacher guidance for the use of embedded technology to support and Yes 2 enhance student learning.
+2 Materials are available to parents and caregivers to support student engagement with Yes 5 digital technology and online components.